Organ-on-a-Chip - Cross-flow membrane - Mini Luer

 We ship worldwide from our warehouse in France.

 The shipping charges are calculated based on the weight of the package and the country of destination: you can estimate the shipping cost on the cart page.
 We try to offer you the best shipping rates and services, shipping all our orders through DHL Express.
 Generally, your order reaches your lab in only 2 to 3 days after we send it, no matter the destination!

-Please note that our shipping incoterms are DAP (Delivered At Place).
-Please contact us if you prefer using your own courrier account or have any question!
+Please note that our standard shipping incoterms are DAP (Delivered At Place), or EXW if using your own carrier.

 Please contact us if you have any questions!